Free Consultation (210) 777-4878

 You do not have to negotiate a car accident insurance settlement or handle a personal injury lawsuit alone.
 Hire a lawyer for an experienced professional’s advice and assistance.
 An Austin car accident lawyer can represent you during conversations and negotiations with an insurance claims adjuster, improving your chances of securing positive results.

-If a settlement does not work, your lawyer can take the defendant to trial in Travis County.
+If a settlement does not work, your personal injury lawyer can take the defendant to trial in Travis County.
 A trial could force the defendant to pay fair compensation for your damages.
 The defendant may have to pay for your legal fees and court costs as part of a judgment.
-While it can benefit you to contact an attorney after any auto accident in Austin, it is especially important to obtain legal advice if your case involves serious injuries, a crime (i.e. a hit-and-run accident), wrongful death, or insurance bad faith.
+While it can benefit you to contact an attorney after any auto accident in Austin, it is especially important to obtain legal advice if your case involves catastrophic injuries, a crime (i.e., a hit-and-run accident), wrongful death, or insurance bad faith.

 Serving Austin and all of Travis County

-Our accident attorneys serve all of the communities in and around Austin, including:
+Our personal injury attorneys serve all of the communities in and around Austin, including:

 • Bee Cave